Our Biblical Foundation

 Below are some common questions about our beliefs and practices:

-Baptism by immersion best symbolizes the believer’s identification with the death, burial, and resurrection of Jesus Christ, as demonstrated in the New Testament.
+Baptism by immersion (being fully submerged in water) best symbolizes the believer’s identification with the death, burial, and resurrection of Jesus Christ, as clearly taught and exemplified in the New Testament.
+It is an act of obedience for those who have already placed their faith in Christ.